NHadjiraIA/CalculatorTest/README.md

    3. Programmer Calculator functionality which offers common mathematical operations for developers including conversion between common bases.
    4. Calculation history and memory capabilities.
    5. Conversion between many units of measurement.
+   6. Error handling (add specific error for each case for example if the user use a symbol or letter instead of number I need to display a error message that say this expression is not valid)
 # Getting started
 Prerequisites:
    1. Install the latest version of Visual Studio (the free community edition is sufficient).